 Having visited the Dead Sea in Jordan on our 10 day Jordan trip, we opted not to swim here.
 The high salt content of the Dead Sea was too harsh for the kids’ skin in so we just enjoyed walking around the salt pans.
 Entry to Pedra de Lume is €5.

-Don’t forget to bring your swim stuff and a towel if you want to try it.
-There are shower facilities you can use for €1 to wash the salt off afterward.
+Don’t forget to bring your swim stuff and a towel if you want to try floating in a salt lake in Sal.
+There are shower facilities you can use for €1 to wash the salt off afterwards.

 2. Wading with baby lemon sharks

 If you don’t have them, you can rent them from a little shack on the water’s edge – although if you’re there early on your own tour, it may not be open.

 The water is shallow enough for kids over 4 to wade in, but you may want to carry little ones.
 The sharks are quite camouflaged against the rocks but you occasionally see a fin cutting through the water.
 The kids were so excited to see this.